Reviews You Can Rely On

 Ease of Setup

 At its most basic, setting up a hammock requires wrapping a suspension system around a tree.
 But let it be known: not all suspension systems are created equal.
-Some are trickier than others to set up; some are surprisingly straightforward to use, even intuitive.
+Some are trickier to set up than others; some are surprisingly straightforward, even intuitive.
 Some models require a learning curve that others do not, and some take way more time to assemble than you'd imagine.
-To make a comparison, we considered how easy it was to set up each model.
+To compare them, we considered how easy each model was to set up.
 Are instructions necessary?
 If so, are they easy to follow?
 How long does the process take from start to finish?
 Are there stumbling blocks?
-We also take into account whether or not a suspension system is included.
+We also consider whether a suspension system is included.
 After many years of reviewing hammocks, we are still surprised this is not standard.
-And while some manufacturers may sell universally compatible suspension systems, others require a specific purchase for specific models.
+While some manufacturers sell universally compatible suspension systems, others require a specific purchase for specific models.

 We loved the simplicity of the Kootek Portable, which includes fully adjustable straps and carabiners and is one of the most affordable models in the lineup.
 While the hammocks with spreader bars weren't the lightest or most compact options in our lineup, they tend to be super easy to set up, with tri-fold poles you can snap into place before hooking them to your tree straps.
 The ENO Dayloft, in particular, took us less than six minutes to set up, although it did take some extra effort to slot the spreader bars into their tight-fitting positions.
 We found it easiest to assemble on the ground where we could leverage that hard surface to slot the bars into place.

 The ENO JungleNest and ENO Junglelink also impressed us with their intuitive setup.
-The Junglelink is one of the only shelter systems we've ever fully set up without the use of instructions — a huge reason why this hammock is among our favorites.
+The JungleLink is one of the only shelter systems we've ever fully set up without instructions—a huge reason this hammock is among our favorites.
 Such design features can come in quite handy during extended backcountry trips where you're moving camp throughout the journey.
 While the JungleLink comes packaged with everything you'll need for immediate slinging, the JungleNest is sold as a hammock alone.
-So, you'll need to pick up a set of suspension straps to put it to use.
+So you'll need to pick up a set of suspension straps to use it.

 hammock - the eno junglelink features a setup that&#039;s so intuitive, it&#039;s not...

 Expedition models like Hennessy's Expedition Asym Zip and the Ultralite Backpacker come with suspension systems.
 Both Warbonnet models, the Dream Hammock Sparrow, and the Dutchware Chameleon leave the choice to you, but offer optional suspension systems for an additional cost.
-For some who prefer a particular style of suspension system, this missing piece may actually be beneficial.
-However, it is important to note that not all strap systems are universally compatible, so be wary of mixing and matching to avoid any unwarranted damage to your brand-new hammock.
+For some who prefer a particular suspension style, this missing piece may actually be beneficial.
+However, not all strap systems are universally compatible, so be wary of mixing and matching to avoid unwarranted damage to your brand-new hammock.

 hammock - the dutchware chameleon is fairly easy to set up, plus it has a...

-Other basic models, like the Grand Trunk Ultralight and Grand Trunk Nano 7 hammocks, offer similar versatility, not to mention the Kammok Roo Double, which features a thoughtful design with solid features that not only make it easy to set it up in a matter of minutes but provide peace of mind when suspended above the ground.
+Other basic models, like the ENO SingleNest and Kammok Roo Double hammocks, offer similar versatility.
+However, the Roo Double includes a thoughtful design with solid features that make it easy to set up in minutes and provide peace of mind when suspended above the ground.
+The SingleNest is one of the easiest hammocks to set u;, simply remove it from the integrated stuff sack and attach the specially designed carabiners to a suspension strap of your choice.

-The Grand Trunk Nano 7 is an excellent option for an ultralight and easy setup, while the Kammok Roo Double sits at the top of our list for how simple yet thoughtfully designed it is — ready to go in minutes.
+The Kammok Roo Double and ENO SingleNest sit at the top of our list for how simple yet thoughtfully designed they are — ready to go in minutes.

 While we loved the Warbonnet Blackbird and Ridgerunner for many of their design attributes, we found their suspension systems require more of a learning curve because standard looped webbing is not included.
-However, with a little practice, it's possible to master the setup with confidence and ease.
-The Hennessy system on the Expedition Asym Zip and Ultralite Classic hammocks is also trickier, requiring knot tying to ensure the lashing securely holds around their tree anchors.
-These tended to be the most time-consuming to work with, requiring how-to videos before we could complete the setup.
+However, with a little practice, you can master the setup with confidence and ease.
+Just keep in mind that they don't include suspension straps with purchase, so you'll need to buy those separately from the hammock and bug net.
+The Hennessy system on the Expedition Asym Zip and Ultralite Classic hammocks is also trickier, requiring knot tying to ensure the lashing holds securely around the tree anchors.
+These tended to be the most time-consuming to work with, and we needed how-to videos before we could complete the setup.
 Keep in mind, some models don't include all the necessary components for setup.
 For example, the Blackbird requires stakes to set up the guy lines; however, they are not included with your purchase.

 hammock - our testers felt comfortable and protected in the cozy cocoon of the...